Comparing o3-pro, Gemini 2.5 Pro, Claude 4 Opus, and Grok 3

 This sets expectations, but leaves it to the model to decide on specific entities (people, programs, organizations, technologies), structure, and level of detail.

-The following is an in-depth analysis of the outputs from the three models.
+The following is an in-depth analysis of the outputs from the four models.
 This comparison is vibes, but dissected to understand what vibes really means when you aren't coding or casually chatting with a model.

 Notes on setup